domsim1/ghoul/docs/learn.md

 ## The Summon Operator

 All new creations in Ghoul start with the `:` (summon) operator.
 The `:` operator is how we define variables, functions, classes and lambdas.
-Global identifies in Ghoul must be unique.
+Global identifiers in Ghoul must be unique.

 ### Variable